-This week, we talked to the Indian TV star Nisha Ganesh about brands and everything online.
+This week, we at Greenroom had a brand talk with the Indian TV star Nisha Ganesh and about everything online.
 The actress has been a part of the media industry for over 13 years now.
 Starting with anchor gigs, she is now known for her breakthrough performance as Draupadi in Mahabharath and some incredible supporting roles in movies.

 An early start

 Nisha started working when she was as young as 16.
 Her exposure to social media isn’t recent, she says.
 As part of running so many shows and involved in many films, she has always been aware of the power that social media has with the audience.
 “Over so many years, we have been resorting to social media for keeping our audience updated.”